avilabon/MDEF_Albert/docs/term1/05-TheMachineParadox/05-TheMagicMachine.md

 # LifeX - The Life eXpectancy predictor

-After brainstorming and presenting 3 proposals, we decided to build the LifeX, a modern version of glass balls.
+After brainstorming and presenting three proposals, we decided to build the LifeX, a modern version of glass balls.
 It's a pretty useless machine that draws a line on a bookmark whose distance represents the life expectancy of the person who pressed the button to activate it.
 ![Proposals](../../images/5-Concepts.PNG)

 ###Work in progress